prakasha08/Obsidian/JAVA/OOPs/OOPs in Java.md

 Static only access static data ,Not an Non-static Data(you cant use this because it requires an instance),but the function you are using it in does not depend on instances
 ![[Pasted image 20240806232352.png]]
+### **What Does Static Mean?**

+The keyword `static` in Java means that the member (variable or method):

+- Belongs to the **class**, not to any specific instance of the class.
+- Is shared among all instances of the class.
+- Can be accessed without creating an object of the class.

 ### Static Variables